How to Stay Updated on AI as a Software Developer — Without the Noise

 - Schedule it before your standup, weekdays only

-- Every template has a delivery time and selectable weekdays.
+- Nothing during onboarding asks you about timing — you compose first, and the schedule waits for you afterwards.
+Once your first edition is out, every template has a delivery time and selectable weekdays.
 I'd pick 7:30, Monday to Friday: the brief lands with your coffee and is still fresh at standup — and your Saturday stays release-note-free 😊

 - Add a TLDR section on top for busy sprints

-- Stack a TLDR synthesis section above the news module and set it to three bullets.
+- Stack a TLDR synthesis section above the news section and set it to three bullets.
 On heavy days you read only those; on quiet days you scroll into the detail.
-Length and tone are configured per section, so the summary stays terse while the deep dive stays deep.
+Depth and tone are set per section, so the summary stays terse while the deep dive stays deep.

 Good sources to anchor your brief on